Azure-Samples/cdn-dotnet-manage-cdn/README.md

 - csharp
 products:
 - azure
-services: Cdn
+extensions:
-platforms: dotnet
+- services: Cdn
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing CDN in C# #

  Azure CDN sample for managing CDN profiles:
  - Create 8 web apps in 8 regions:
      2 in US
      2 in EU
      2 in Southeast
      1 in Brazil
      1 in Japan
  - Create CDN profile using Standard Verizon SKU with endpoints in each region of Web apps.
  - Load some content (referenced by Web Apps) to the CDN endpoints.

 ## Running this Sample ##